Matt Coleman III

-Clifford Matthew Coleman III (born January 22, 1998) is an American professional basketball player for Enisey of the VTB United League.
+Clifford Matthew Coleman III (born January 22, 1998) is an American professional basketball player for Spartak Subotica of the Serbian SuperLeague, the ABA League, and the FIBA Champions League.
 He played college basketball for the Texas Longhorns.

 High school career

 Coleman played basketball for Matthew Fontaine Maury High School in Norfolk, Virginia for two years.
 After his sophomore season, he transferred to Oak Hill Academy in Mouth of Wilson, Virginia.
 As a junior, Coleman helped his team win the High School National title.
 He averaged 11.3 points, 7.5 assists, 4.5 rebounds and 2.6 steals per game as a senior, helping Oak Hill finish with a 38–4 record.
 He was named Virginia Gatorade Player of the Year.
 Coleman played in the Jordan Brand Classic and finished with eight points, eights assists and three steals.
 He was a four-star recruit and committed to playing college basketball for Texas over an offer from Duke, among others.
 Coleman was drawn by his relationship with coach Shaka Smart.